KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The System.DirectoryServices.Protocols.DirectoryException class is an abstract class used as the base class for all System.DirectoryServices.Protocols exceptions.

-    throw [System.DirectoryServices.Protocols.DirectoryException]::New("The System.DirectoryServices.Protocols.DirectoryException class is an abstract class used as the base class for all System.DirectoryServices.Protocols exceptions.")
+    throw [System.DirectoryServices.Protocols.DirectoryException]::New('The System.DirectoryServices.Protocols.DirectoryException class is an abstract class used as the base class for all System.DirectoryServices.Protocols exceptions.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.DirectoryServices.Protocols.DirectoryException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.DirectoryServices.Protocols.DirectoryException.aspx)